Start an LLC in New Jersey

 1. Name Your LLC

-First, you’ll need to give your business a name.
-New Jersey’s rules for naming an LLC are outlined in NJ Rev Stat 42 § 2C-8.
-Basically, your LLC’s name must:
+Your first priority is naming your LLC.
+New Jersey’s complete rules for naming an LLC can be found in NJ Rev Stat 42 § 2C-8.
+Your LLC’s name must:

 • be unique among registered business names in New Jersey.